 Guidelines for Inclusive Teaching Environments:

 - Ensure all students can physically access your teaching and administrative spaces.

 - Ensure there is space to manoeuvre around classes and offices with a wheelchair.
 Consider the width of the doorway.

 - Consider whether the current set up would mean a wheelchair user would be excluded from a class discussion because they are unable sit with their peers.

-- When using new rooms use IS Services Facilities page, which includes information on classroom equipment and lighting.
+- When using new rooms use IT Services Facilities page, which includes information on classroom equipment and lighting.

 - Ensure timetabling gives all students sufficient time to move between teaching venues.
 Remember, some students, particularly those with certain disabilities or health problems, will take longer to travel between lectures than others.

 Video Tutorial (length: 2m 20s): Is the classroom equipment sufficient to meet your needs?